klaarnut/user-docs/en/create-new-website.md

 ![image](images/tablecolor.png)

-Adjust the color on each cell or the whole table and table border.
+Adjust the color on each cell or the whole table and table border color.

 #### Table Alignment